41-north/about.41n.co/docs/policies/index.md

 # 41 North Policies

 Our policies and terms apply to everything built by [:material-compass-outline: 41 North](https://41n.co), including [Galaxy.sh](https://galaxy.sh), [StageLink Cloud](https://stagelink.cloud), with more always in the works.
+When you use our products and services, you are agreeing to these policies and terms.

 ---